fe1ixxu/MIMO_OFDM/README.md

 # k-Modular Quadratic Programming Algorithm for PAPR in MIMO OFDM
-we propose an alternative peak-toaveragepower ratio (PAPR) reduction framework for MIMO-OFDM system based on the well-known unimodular quadratic programming (UQP).
+we propose an alternative peak-to-average-power ratio (PAPR) reduction framework for MIMO-OFDM system based on the well-known unimodular quadratic programming (UQP).
 In addition, we consider a more general setting for PAPR reduction problem in MIMO-OFDM systems